-My companion chose the spatchcock chicken with crispy prosciutto, a broad bean risotto, watercress and parmesan.
+My partner chose the spatchcock chicken with crispy prosciutto, a broad bean risotto, watercress and parmesan.
 He thoroughly enjoyed it – again lots of nice well-matched flavours and a well executed dish.

 We enjoyed Gusto and would return, but I would like to see a much more appealing menu.
 The chef is clearly very talented, but the menu is lacking and maybe it’s the way that it is written or explained.
 I would also have liked a special option for the main course – a special starter was offered, but not a main.
 A very nice meal, but an underplayed menu.